ayucd/Neuromatch2021/README.md

 # Neuromatch2021
 Repository for the Computational Neuroscience course conducted by Neuromatch Academy in July 2021.

-## Project Overview
+# Project Overview

 **PROJECT TITLE:** **_Analysing parcel activation in decision-making tasks versus the resting state_**

 **Background:** Gambling involves rigorous decision-making and related behaviours (risk-assessment, stress etc).
 Decision-making is a complex cognitive process that involves the simultaneous orchestration of multiple neural systems.
+Through this project, we are trying to analyse the activities of decision-making brain regions and decide some conclusions on them.

 **Regions of interest:** The orbitofrontal cortex (OFC), the prefrontal cortex (PFC) and the hippocampus.